Recent U.S. food-linked listeriosis outbreaks shorter

 Full Text (subscription or payment may be required)

-Journal reference: Emerging Infectious Diseases search and more info website
+Journal information: Emerging Infectious Diseases

 Copyright © 2012 HealthDay.
 All rights reserved.